KMORaza/BO-based-Damper_Placement_Optimization--approach2/README.md

-## Optimal damper placement in automotive mechanical suspension implemented using Bayesian Optimization (BO)
+## Optimale Dämpferplatzierung in der mechanischen Fahrzeugaufhängung, entwickelt mittels Bayesscher Optimierung (Optimal damper placement in automotive mechanical suspension implemented using Bayesian Optimization)

 A multi-objective solution that utilizes Bayesian Optimization (BO) to optimize damper placement and parameters in an automotive suspension system.